UseCrowdWise/crowdwise/README.md

 - For chrome: Go to the extensions page and press the reload button
 - Open a new tab and go to some webpage

+### To enable hot reloading when iterating on UI

+- Comment out the entire `craco.config.js` to prevent some errors when running frontend server later
+- `npm run start`

 ## How it works

 ### Structure